How we integrated The Bullseye Framework into Growth Method

 Peter Thiel – PayPal Founder, Venture Capital Investor, Billionaire

-This article dives deep into a marketing framework called The Bullseye Framework, why and how you can use it to identify your best customer acquisition channel, and how the framework is integrated the Growth Method system.
+This article dives deep into a marketing framework called The Bullseye Framework, why and how you can use it to identify your best customer acquisition channel, and how the framework is integrated into the Growth Method system.

 Who invented the Bullseye Framework?